-(2) Beginning within 30 days after a termination following Change in Control; payable in 24 substantially equal monthly payments.
+Beginning within 30 days after a qualifying termination following Change in Control; payable in 24 substantially equal monthly payments.

-(3) Based on accrued hours times hourly pay rate.
+Based on accrued hours times hourly pay rate.

-(4) Pursuant to the LTIP program document and 2015 Equity Plan, and the "Rule of 80," Mr. Chery's unvested RSUs would vest immediately upon his death, disability, retirement, or termination following a Change in Control.
+Includes 100% of the current year bonus (2022), 50% of the prior year (2021) bonus, and 25% of the preceding year bonus (2020).
+Pursuant to the LTIP program document and 2015 Equity Plan, and the "Rule of 80", Mr. Chery's unvested RSUs would vest immediately upon his death, disability, retirement, or qualifying termination with or without a Change in Control.